ROCm/rocALUTION/docs/usermanual/multinode.rst

 * Local size of the interior/ghost for each process
 * Communication pattern (what information need to be sent to whom)

-Global Matrices and Vectors
+Global metrices and vectors
 ===========================
 .. doxygenfunction:: rocalution::GlobalMatrix::GetInterior
 .. doxygenfunction:: rocalution::GlobalMatrix::GetGhost
 .. doxygenfunction:: rocalution::GlobalVector::GetInterior

-The global matrices and vectors store their data via two local objects.
-For the global matrix, the interior can be access via the :cpp:func:`rocalution::GlobalMatrix::GetInterior` and :cpp:func:`rocalution::GlobalMatrix::GetGhost` functions, which point to two valid local matrices.
+The global metrices and vectors store their data via two local objects.
+For the global matrix, the interior can be access via the :cpp:func:`rocalution::GlobalMatrix::GetInterior` and :cpp:func:`rocalution::GlobalMatrix::GetGhost` functions, which point to two valid local metrices.
 Similarily, the global vector can be accessed by :cpp:func:`rocalution::GlobalVector::GetInterior`.

 Asynchronous SpMV
 -----------------